FRC1257/infinite-recharge-scouting/README.md

-# Deep Space Flutter Rebuild
+# Infinite Recharge Scouting App

 This is Parallel Universe's 2020 scouting app and is intended as a guide on which future scouting apps should be built; it is being done here in Flutter for iOS and Android compatibility in order to create a fully exportable and versatile scouting system for other teams.